 Set up by Prof. Martin Corbally, Head of Surgery, RCSI Medical University Bahrain, and active since 2004.
-Officially registered as an Irish Charity 2008.
+It was officially registered as an Irish Charity 2008.

 Aims: To bring Irish paediatric surgeons to the poorest areas in Vietnam, Tanzania and Mongolia (2020, Covid delayed) and provide surgery to those children who may otherwise have poor life expectancy.
 To offer advice and training in all aspects of surgical – medical-anaesthetic and nursing care of children in these countries.

-There are a total of 15 visits each year (one team present twice).
+There are a total of 15 visits each year.

-In Tanzania Operation Childfe have initiated several programmes since 2008 including ;
+In Tanzania Operation Childlife have initiated several programmes since 2008 including:

 OCL has agreed to provide a surgical team twice each year to Ulaan Bataar.
 This followed a review of facilities in 2019.
 Unfortunately, COVID has prevented this.